hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 ## Barometer
 The Suunto Ambit3 Sport model is slimmer and lighter but it does not have a barometer.
 Do you need the barometer if you can get the altitude data via GPS anyway?
 Most likely the altitude differences will be shown more accurately as the watch combines data from the GPS and the barometer.
 However, you might need to adjust the barometer occasionally on your trip.
 If you have a mobile phone with you and there is internet reception then you can also get the weather forecast from the internet.
 So the barometer is not really necessary if you are interested in the weather trend.
 Also it is worth to check the weather trend before your trip.
 Consider to get the Suunto Traverse (no multisport features) or Suunto Ambit3 Vertical (multisport features) if you need a barometer.

-## Waterproofness and battery capacity
+## Watertightness and Battery
 You can dive 100m instead of 50m and the battery capacity is twice as big on the Suunto Ambit3 Peak than on the Suunto Ambit3 Sport model.
 I use Suunto Ambit3 also to track my route when I am adventuring with my packraft.
-I would not even consider to buy any sport watch which is not waterproof.
+I would not even consider to buy any sport watch which is not watertight.

 ## Wrist strap
 The strap for the Suunto Ambit3 Sport is water repellent and made from a silicone compound which feels more lighter and softer on your skin.